-Occasionally the School may suggest a specific learning arrangement for an individual student; in this circumstance it is likely the student will be offered a Learning Support Agreement.
-It would set out a series of arrangements developed to ensure that the student's particular needs are supported in his or her circumstances.
+Occasionally the School may suggest a specific learning arrangement for an individual student; in this circumstance it is likely the student will be offered a Support through Study Plan It would set out a series of arrangements developed to ensure that the student's particular needs are supported in his or her circumstances.
 In may be used in cases of injury, illness, or at times of personal difficulty.

-In all cases, the Student Support Manager and relevant Year Manager will meet with the student to draw up the Learning Support Agreement.
+In all cases, the Head of Academic Administration and Student Support, the Student Support Manager and relevant Year Manager will meet with the student to draw up the Support Through Study Plan.
 With the student's permission, relevant members of staff will be informed of the decisions made at this meeting, so that the relevant adjustments may be made.